noiredayz/trilaud/README.md

 # trilaud
 Any homies?
 WideHardo

+## Upgrade notification ##
+In the 2022-11-26 release I changed how some thing with authentication and self-identity works.
+In the config the "username" setting is no longer used.
+The program will use the oauth code + a required client ID to determine who the oauth belongs to.
+See config.js.example for explanation.

 ## Wadu hek? ##
 triLaud is a simple yet feature rich application that joins a bunch of Twitch channels using supplied credentials and collects publicly available